 What is Raw Sauerkraut?

 Raw sauerkraut is simply a type of fermented cabbage that has two ingredients: cabbage and salt.
-Fermentation of cabbage also requires just three little things:
+Fermentation of cabbage also requires just three little things: time, room temperature, and low light.

 How can this two-ingredient food be so powerful?
 It’s all in the fermentation process!
 When the natural microbes like bacteria on the cabbage begin to break down the cabbage, MANY beneficial compounds are formed.